gatlin/gitwit/presentation.md

 Not the other way around.

+---

-## Squashing commits
+# Squashing commits

 You can "rebase" from an earlier point in history.
+And, with the `-i` flag you can interactively decide what to do at each stage and not just accept the default behavior.

+Go ahead and try this:

+    git rebase -i HEAD~3

+Instead of 3, however many commits back you wish to squash.
+You'll see

+    1 pick 5e8f2d2 merge; polished fetch
+    2 pick 195181e pull command
+    3 pick 81281e9 conflict resolution on merge
+    4 pick ba68f7e explained branches; rebase
+    5 pick ed9d72f branches has its own slide; stage and commit merged